 A landlord can vary the rent paid under a secure contract or periodic standard contract once every 12 months.
 They can do this by giving the contract holder notice of the rent variation using Form RHW12.
 This form should specify the new rent and the date on which the rent is to become payable.

 Landlords must give contract holders at least 2 months’ notice of the rent increase.

 Note that contract holders renting social housing under a secure contract will only have their rent increased in line with the Welsh Government’s Social Rent Policy.

 Ask a lawyer if you have any questions about variations of rent.

 What should contract holders do if they’re told their rent is increasing?

 If a contract holder receives notice of a rent variation, they should consider whether they can afford the new rent.

-Contract holders that are worried that they may not be able to pay the new rent should speak to their landlord as soon as possible and try to come to an agreement.
-If no agreement can be reached, they should seek further advice (eg from Citizens Advice, Shelter or a lawyer).
+Contract holders who are worried that they may not be able to pay the new rent should speak to their landlord as soon as possible and try to come to an agreement.
+If no agreement can be reached, they should seek further advice (eg from Citizens Advice, Shelter, or a lawyer).

 If contract holders can afford the varied rent, they should make arrangements to start paying new rent from the date specified in the notice (eg by updating any standing orders).